 How To Be More Talkative

-Read about the importance of speaking up, how to use multi-threading, and why you should record your interactions and analyze them.
+Read about the importance of speaking up, how to use multi-threading, and why you should record your interactions.

 1. Have a Few Go-to Topics

-The biggest problem with “How to be more talkative” is that people run out of things to say.
+The basic problem with “How to be more talkative” is that people run out of things to say.
 Suddenly, there will be this long, awkward silence.

 These go-to topics should fulfill two requirements: